microsoft/CorrelationVector/cV - 2.1.md

 To help define the vector operators are the following definitions and notations:

-- X is a valid base, i.e. 22 randomly generated base64 encoded characters
+- X is a valid base, i.e. 128-bit base64 encoded value with output padding "==" removed
 - V is a valid vector
 - N is a valid 4-byte unsigned integer encoded in decimal